Office of the President

 In addition, Dr. Anderson has an established and recognized career as a professor and academic leader (faculty senate chair, convener of the State University of New York – SUNY – governance leaders), supplemented by more than twenty years in a variety of senior-level administrative posts (President, Executive Vice President, Provost, Vice President for Academic Affairs, Vice President of Institutional Advancement, interim Vice President of Student Services, and Dean of Student Development) at a variety of institutions.

 Community involvement has been an important part of President Anderson’s life, serving on a variety of boards in many communities.
-One of his most rewarding experiences has been serving for the past eleven years as a board member, and at times an officer, of Springbrook, Inc. located near Cooperstown, NY.
+One of his most rewarding experiences has been serving for the past twelve years as a board member, and at times an officer, of Springbrook, Inc. located near Cooperstown, NY.
 Springbrook is a not-for-profit organization with approximately 1,200 employees that supports children and adults with developmental disabilities.
 In the Lancaster community, Dr. Anderson serves as a Trustee on the board of Lancaster General Health, where he is also a member of the Board’s Education Subcommittee and serves as Vice Chair of the Academic Affairs Committee.
 In addition, he serves on the Board of Directors for the Economic Development Company of Lancaster County.
 Dr. Anderson also serves on the Lancaster Promise Program Committee, a partnership between the University and the School District of Lancaster offering socioeconomically disadvantaged students the incentive to finish high school and a unique opportunity to obtain a college education; and Lancaster STEM Advisory Council, an organization that promotes K-12 STEM curricula across the region.
 Previously, he served on the Lancaster SCORE Advisory Board.